China is an ancient country with an ancient history.

 Yangshuo is an absolutely beautiful area of China, a place that’s dotted with karst mountain peaks, clear flowing rivers, local farms, and small Chinese villages.

 The best way to get from village to village (if you don’t have a motorcycle) is to cycle yourself through the beautiful scenery.

-Once you get off the main Chinese tourism circuit, you’ll find yourself in an entire new world of traditional Chinese culture and life.
+Once you get off the main Chinese tourism circuit, you’ll find yourself in an entirely new world of traditional Chinese culture and life.

 One day I was taking a bike ride through the countryside when I stopped at a local village known in Chinese literally as “the ancient village near Yangshuo.”

 Ancient it was, s small farming neighborhood of homes built solid from stone, mud, and black shingles.